neelsoumya/dsSurvival/README.md

 ```

-* Follow the tutorial in bookdown format with executable code:
+* Follow the tutorial in bookdown format with executable code and synthetic data:

 https://neelsoumya.github.io/dsSurvival_bookdown/